WTFender/Livestreamer-Assistant/README.md

 # Livestreamer-Assistant
-Installation: Run setup.exe from Installation Folder
 GUI for Livestreamer 1.12.1
+# Installation
+Run setup.exe from the installation folder.
+All folders outside of the installation directory are unnecessary for deployment.

 ![alt tag](https://github.com/WTFender/Livestreamer-Assistant/blob/master/Live%20Streamer%20Assistant/Resources/UIexample.jpg)